Domains of Sociodigital Practice

 Meet the moving domain team

 Organising has always been shaped by technology.
-Whether we consider pottery and weapons, or medicines and transport, or new products and services, how humans organise is always a story of the entanglement of human bodies and non-human materials.
+Whether we consider pottery and weapons, or medicines and transport, or new products and services, how humans organise is always a story of the entanglement of human and non-human materials.

 In a digital era, organising can now be effectively distributed across time and space, allowing action at a distance and temporal co-ordination.
 These forms of collection and dispersal can be used by powerful actors, such as states and corporations, as well as grassroots organisations, such as communities and activists.

 We’re exploring the ways in which sociodigital arrangements are shaping the futures of organisations and organising.
-We don't assume that the 'effects' of technology on work are inevitable, but rather that we need to be better understand what sorts of futures are emerging or become likely.
+We don't assume that the 'effects' of technology on work are inevitable, but rather that we need to better understand what sorts of futures are emerging or become likely.

-Meet the organising domain team
+Meet the Organizing domain team